cesquivelal/OilDiscoveries/README.md

 # Data

-The folder Data contains the panel data used in Section 2 and STATA code for all regression exercises.
+The folder Data contains the panel data used in Section 2 in file Oil_Spreads_Macro.csv and STATA code for all regression exercises.

 # Quantitative solution of model